-In this paper, we propose an extension of the cabling methods to bijective non-degenerate solutions with applications to indecomposable and simple solutions.
-There is no trivial extension of this technique to the non-involutive case, there are two main problems to overcome.
-One is that, in general, the canonical map $\iota: X\to G(X,r)$ is always injective for involutive solution, but it is not anymore the case for non-involutive.
-Moreover, we consider the biquandle associated to a bijective non degenerate solution (cf. \cite[Definition 1.2]{MR3974961}) which is an intermediate solution seating in between the solution and it injectivization.
-Hence, an involutive solution is clearly also a biquandle.
-We overcome this first obstacle proving that the indecomposability of a solution can be read from its injectivization, Theorem~\ref{injdecomp:thm}, or from the biquandle associated, Proposition~\ref{thm:bddecomp}.
-The latter it is a crucial result since our techniques require to work with biquandles.
+In this paper, we extend the cabling method to bijective non-degenerate solutions, with applications to indecomposable and simple solutions.
+There is no trivial extension to the non-involutive case; two main issues arise.
+First, although the canonical map $i: X\to G(X,r)$ is always injective for involutive solutions, it need not be injective for non-involutive ones.
+Moreover, we consider the biquandle associated to a bijective non-degenerate solution (cf. \cite[Definition 1.2]{MR3974961}) which is an intermediate solution sitting in between the solution and its injectivization.
+In particular, any involutive solution is clearly also a biquandle.
+We overcome this first obstacle by proving that indecomposability can be read off from the injectivization, Theorem~\ref{injdecomp:thm}, or from the associated biquandle, Theorem~\ref{thm:bddecomp}.
+The latter is a crucial result since our techniques require us to work with biquandles.

-The other problem is that for an involutive non-degenerate solution $(X,r)$ and positive integer $k$ the canonical map $i_k:X\rightarrow G(X,r)$ with $i(x)=kx$ is an embedding.
-However, this might fail even for injective solutions and this creates the problem that it is not clear how and if one can pull back the subsolution of $(G(X,r),r_G)$ on these sets to a well-defined solution on $X$.
-However, this problem can be solved when considering the canonical embedding into a monoid equivalent of the structure skew brace, see Proposition~\ref{prop:cabledexist}.
-Finally, a novel result on the cabling technique can be found in Proposition~\ref{cablingendofunctor:pro}, where we prove that cabling preserves morphisms of solutions.
-As an application we obtain that simplicity and indecomposability of a solution is preserved under suitable cabling, see Proposition~\ref{cablingsimpleindec:pro}.
+The other problem is that for an involutive non-degenerate solution $(X,r)$ and positive integer $k$ the canonical map $i_k:X\rightarrow G(X,r)$ with $i_k(x)=kx$ is an embedding.
+However, this may fail even for injective solutions.
+Consequently, it is unclear how to pull back the subsolution of $(G(X,r),r_G)$ on these subsets to a well-defined solution on $X$.
+We resolve this by working with the canonical embedding into the Yang---Baxter monoid $M(X,r)$, the monoid analogue of the structure skew brace, see Proposition~\ref{prop:cabledexist}.
+Finally, we prove a further structural property of cabling: it preserves morphisms of solutions, cf. Proposition~\ref{cablingendofunctor:pro}.
+As an application, simplicity and indecomposability are preserved under suitable cabling, see Proposition~\ref{cablingsimpleindec:pro}.

-The structure of the paper is the following.
-In Section~\ref{sec:prelim}, we recall the necessary background on bijective non-degenerate solutions, biquandles, racks and quandles and the relations among them.
-We also recall the definitions of the Yang--Baxter group and monoid and we recall the cancellative congruence in the latter, in doing so we recall also the definition of the Dehornoy class of a solution.
+The structure of the paper is as follows.
+Section~\ref{sec:prelim} reviews the necessary background on bijective non-degenerate solutions, biquandles, racks and quandles and the relations among them.
+We also recall the definitions of the Yang--Baxter group and monoid, the cancellative congruence in the latter and the definition of the Dehornoy class of a solution.